Androy

 Androy is the most southerly region of Madagascar.
 It covers an area of 19,540 km2, and had a population of 903,376 inhabitants in 2018.
-The administrative capital is Ambovombe-Androy, and the chief administrator is Michael Andrianirina (since June 2016).
+The administrative capital is Ambovombe-Androy.

 Area

-Androy (literally "the land of roy (Mimosa delicatula) but more commonly translated as "spiny land") is the deep south of Madagascar.
+Androy (literally "the land of roy" (Mimosa delicatula) but more commonly translated as "spiny land") is the deep south of Madagascar.
 It is located south of the Tropic of Capricorn and conventionally delimited between the Mandrare and Menarandra rivers.
 It is 19,540 km2 and is bordered by the Mahafaly people to the northwest (Atsimo-Andrefana), the Antanosy to the east (Anosy) and the Bara land to the north (starting at about Isoanala).

 Administrative divisions

-Androy Region is divided into four districts, which are sub-divided into 51 communes, which later are further sub-divided into 881 villages (fokontany).
+Androy Region is divided into four districts, which are sub-divided into 56 municipalities, which cover 881 villages (fokontany).